B L Turner II Award for Doctoral Research in Human-Environmental Science

 - The applicant’s academic curriculum vitae.

-Applications will be reviewed by the Award Review Committee.
-The Award Review Committee consists of three members, appointed by the Trustees.
-The Review Committee is charged with reviewing the applications and recommending awards to the Trustees.
+Applications will be reviewed by the B L Turner II Award for Doctoral Research in Human-Environmental Science Committee.
+The committee consists of three members, appointed by the Trustees.
+The committee is charged with reviewing the applications and recommending awards to the Trustees.
 The Trustees will make the formal awards.